brunoaugusto/cartographer/readme.md

    A list of tags describing the Video.<br />
    It can be a an array of tags or a comma-separated string

-Depending on the platform used to publish the Video, sometimes the **Publishing Date** won't be available.<br />
+Depending on the platform the resulting sitemap will be used to publish the Video, sometimes the **Publishing Date** may not be available.<br />

 Because of this the Meta Provider accepts an additional Parameter Option named `uploadDateIsPublishingDate` that allows the Upload Date, if available, to be used as Publishing Date